eleanorbucke21/pp5/README.md

 <u><strong>When user is logged in:</strong></u>
 - The user can leave a review on the product.

+## Bag page
+- Can see what is in your bag.

 ## Polls Tab
 <u><strong>When user is  not logged in:</strong></u>
 - The user can view the polls.